-The goal of this decision analysis was to estimate how the benefits, burden, and harms of screening average risk, asymptomatic adults for colorectal cancer vary by class of screening modality, screening interval, age to begin screening, and age to end screening.
+The goal of this decision analysis was to estimate how the benefits, burden, and harms of screening average-risk, asymptomatic adults for colorectal cancer vary by class of screening modality, screening interval, age to begin screening, and age to end screening.
 The decision analysis examined a large number of screening strategies, with 8 screening modalities, 3 ages to begin screening, 4 ages to end screening, and multiple screening intervals.
-Analyses were also carried out under 3 assumptions about population risk of colorectal cancer, and they examined the sensitivity of results to reductions in the sensitivity of colonoscopy and the potential for targeted screening strategies based on sex and race.
+Analyses were also carried out under 3 assumptions about population risk of colorectal cancer, and they examined the sensitivity of results to reductions in the sensitivity of colonoscopy and the potential for targeted screening strategies based on race and sex.

-Our analysis is not intended for individual-level decision-making, which would consider information about personal risk and patient preferences that would likely affect screening behavior.
-Previous model-based analyses have evaluated screening strategies tailored to individuals at increased risk due to family history, genetics, and other reasons, comorbidity status, and screening history.
+This analysis is not intended for individual-level decision-making, which would consider information about personal risk and patient preferences that would likely affect screening behavior.
+Previous model-based analyses have evaluated screening strategies tailored to individuals at increased risk due to family history,106 genetics,107 and other reasons,108 comorbidity status,109 and screening history.110